Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Background and Motivation

 The VIX itself is modeled by an autoregression of order 1 on the log scale, see \cite{VIX}:

 Slightly abusing the notation, but following \cite{VIX}, in the rest of the article we use $\alpha$ and $\beta$ as the intercept and the slope of this autoregression~\eqref{eq:ln-VIX}, instead of excess return and market exposure from the CAPM.
 This model~\eqref{eq:ln-VIX} has good fit, as shown in \cite[Section 3]{VIX}.
 Innovations $W$ are IID but not Gaussian, with some finite exponential moments.
 The point estimate $\hat{\beta} = 0.88$, and we reject the unit root hypothesis $\beta = 1$.

-Methodology of \cite{VIX} stands in contrast to classic stochastic volatility models \cite{SV-book}, where the volatility $V$ is not observed directly and must be inferred from the data $R_0$ or $P_0$.
+The methodology of \cite{VIX} stands in contrast to classic stochastic volatility models, see for example \cite{SV-book}, where the volatility $V$ is not observed directly and must be inferred from the data $R_0$ or $P_0$.